CyberedCake/cmd_plugins/README.md

 # CMD: Plugins
-This is a module for Waterfall/Bungeecord!
-That means instead of putting it in the `plugins/` folder, you put it in the `modules/` folder!
+This is a Bungeecord plugin.
+You can put it in the `modules/` folder or `plugins/` folder.
+CMDPlugins also attempts to check for updates depending on your server software.

 # Installation
 1) Go to [cmd_plugins releases](https://github.com/CyberedCake/cmd_plugins/releases/latest) and download the jar file.